Replication

 feynman replicate "paper or claim"

-You can point the workflow at a full paper for a comprehensive replication plan, or at a specific claim for a focused reproduction.
+You can point the workflow at a paper for a replication plan, or at a specific claim for a focused reproduction check.

 How it works

-The replication workflow starts with the researcher agent reading the target paper and extracting every detail needed for reproduction: model architecture, hyperparameters, training schedule, dataset preparation, evaluation protocol, and hardware requirements.
-It cross-references these details against the codebase (if available) using the same machinery as the code audit workflow.
+The replication workflow starts with the researcher agent reading the target paper and extracting the details that are actually stated: model architecture, hyperparameters, training schedule, dataset preparation, evaluation protocol, and hardware requirements.
+It cross-references those details against linked code or supplied code when available.

 For ML training, fine-tuning, benchmark, or dataset-heavy targets, replication includes a recipe pass before execution planning.
 That pass links each claimed result to the exact dataset, method, hyperparameters, compute assumptions, metric, and code path that produced it.
 When a candidate uses Hugging Face resources, Feynman can inspect dataset metadata, splits, features, and small repo files through the Hugging Face Hub tools.

-Next, the workflow generates a structured replication plan that breaks the experiment into discrete steps, estimates compute and time requirements, and identifies where the paper is underspecified.
-For each underspecified detail, it suggests reasonable defaults based on common practices in the field and flags the assumption as a potential source of divergence.
+Next, the workflow generates a structured replication plan that breaks the experiment into discrete steps, estimates compute requirements when the source material supports that estimate, and identifies where the paper is underspecified.
+For each underspecified detail, it records the gap, the assumption needed to proceed, and how that assumption could affect divergence.

 The plan also includes a risk assessment: which parts of the experiment are most likely to cause replication failure, what tolerance to expect for numerical results, and which claims are most sensitive to implementation details.